 Some of our important exhibitions include: Abstraction/Constructivism: Dmitry Konradt and Richard Pare (White Space Gallery, 2013), Mirror and Pomegranate: Sergey Paradjanov and Andrey Tarkovsky (White Space Gallery, 2012); Rimaldas Viksraitis “Grimaces of The Weary Village” (Arles Photofestival, France, 2009), Andrey Tarkovsky Polaroids (White Space Gallery, 2007) and Love Races, Rustam Khalfin Retrospective (White Space Gallery, 2006), among many other.

-Works by artists represented by White Space are included in the collections of the Tate (London), the Victoria and Albert Museum Prints and Photography Collections (London), National Museum of Modern Art (Oslo) and the Huis Marseille Photography Museum (Amsterdam) among many others.
+Works by artists represented by White Space are included in the collections of the Tate (London), the Victoria and Albert Museum Prints and Photography Collections (London), National Museum of Modern Art (Oslo), Huis Marseille Photography Museum (Amsterdam) and Yad Vashem Art Museum (Jerusalem) among many others.